-A month has gone by since the last earnings report for Arrow Electronics (ARW).
-Shares have lost about 2% in that time frame, underperforming the S&P 500.
+It has been about a month since the last earnings report for Arrow Electronics (ARW).
+Shares have lost about 3.8% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is Arrow Electronics due for a breakout?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.

 Shares of Arrow Electronics have lost 0.1% so far this year compared with the industry’s rally of 6.4%.

 Persistent weakness in key verticals like industrial, transportation and automotive, together with foreign exchange headwinds and U.S. tariffs is taking a toll on investor confidence.

 Notably, the company recently released mixed second-quarter 2019 results, wherein both the top line and bottom line declined year over year, despite beating the consensus estimate.

 The fall in revenues and earnings, coupled with weak outlook for global components business, is expected to further hurt investor confidence in the stock.
 Notably, Arrow’s shares have lost 11.2% since the earnings release.